CDCgov/prime-simplereport/.github/pull_request_template.md

 ## Checklist for Author and Reviewer

 ### Design
-- [ ] Any changes to the UI/UX are approved by design
+- [ ] Any UI/UX changes have a designer as a reviewer, and changes have been approved
-- [ ] Any new or updated content (e.g. error messages) are approved by design
 - [ ] Any large-scale changes have been deployed to `test`, `dev`, or `pentest` and smoke-tested by both the engineering and design teams

 ### Content